kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 This is the end of the guide.
 You started by making a copy of the production pipeline as a new repository on GitHub, and cloning it to the computer where you decided to run the pipeline.
-Then, you set up input files for the pipelines, configured it, and set up a Conda environment in which you executed the pipeline, watching output files being created and logs being generated in the console.
+Then, you set up input files for the pipelines, configured the pipeline, and set up a Conda environment in which you executed the pipeline, watching output files being created and logs being generated in the console.

 More resources will be added shortly to this documentation to continue learning about the Sims-lab pipelines: